cerebral/cerebral/packages/function-tree-firebase-admin/README.md

   // queue tasks.
 It is automatically removed in production
   specPrefix: username.sync(),

-  // You can specify your own authenticate function.
+  // You can specify if you want to authenticate or not.
-  // If you don't firebase.verifyIdToken will be used.
+  // default is false
-  authenticate: () => {},
+  authenticate: true,

   // An array of specs and corresponding trees to run
   tasks: [{